LordDemonos/FormerGlory/aboutme.md

 ## Guild Leadership Expectations:

-- A focus on Epic Weapons during Kunark and Velious expansions
+- A focus on Epic Weapons during Kunark expansion
 - Scheduled raids on Monday, Wednesday, Friday, and Saturday at 9pm EST
 - Unscheduled raids will be done with notifications in Discord and /guild chat
 - Willingness to help raiders learn